sarbogast/development/README.md

 ### Continuously Deploy your Web App

-The same way we triggered the Docker Hub build from GitHub, we are going to trigger a Tutum Redeploy from Docker Hub when a new image is successfully published.
+The same way we triggered the Docker Hub build from GitHub, we are going to trigger a Tutum Redeploy from Docker Hub when a new image is successfully published:

 1. From the **Services** tab, click on the service named **web**
 2. Go to the **Triggers** tab and add a redeploy trigger named Docker Hub